 The U.S. patent system permits the filing of provisional and non-provisional patent applications.
 A provisional patent application is not examined for patentability by the USPTO, and automatically expires 12 months after its filing date.
 As a result, a provisional patent application cannot mature into an issued patent.
 Provisional applications are often used, among other things, to establish an early effective filing date for a later-filed non-provisional patent application.
 A non-provisional patent application is examined by the USPTO and can mature into a patent once the USPTO determines that the claimed invention meets the standards for patentability.
-If we do not timely file any non-provisional patent applications with respect to any of our provisional patent applications, we may lose our priority date with respect to our provisional patent applications and any patent protection on the inventions disclosed therein.
+If we do not timely file any non-provisional patent applications and any patent protection on the inventions disclosed therein.
 While we intend to timely file non-provisional patent applications relating to our provisional patent applications, we cannot predict whether any such patent applications will result in the issuance of patents that provide us with any competitive advantage.